DaviZCodes/React-To-Do-List/README.md

 1. Clone the repository
 2. $ cd backend
 3. $ npm install
-4. $ nodemon server.tsx (and make sure that the port 3001 is not occupied)
+4. $ nodemon server.ts (and make sure that the port 3001 is not occupied)
 5. Quotes will be acquired after click